Mangodream01/programming-project/PROCESS.md

 ##### 13-06-2017
 Legend and color coding are better, but still far from perfect.
 I still lost my tooltips, and will try to make d3-tips instead (tip from Gosia).
 I made a time slider, which almost works.
 I think it’s time to leave this visualization for a while, and start with parallel coordinates.

+##### 14-06-2017
+Time slider is properly linked with the map, and I made a graph with parallel coordinates!
+Tooltips and legend are still not working.

+##### 15-06-2017
+Today I worked on the layout, found my tooltips back, and the legend is finally working properly!
+The scales of the dimensions of parallel coordinates are all good now.
+Tomorrow, it’s time to link parallel coordinates to the EU map.
+I want a line to light up when a country gets clicked upon, and a tooltip displaying country and score when hoovering over the line in the graph.
+I decided to stick to this data, and not use drug data anymore.
+My third visualization will be a scatterplot in which all variables can be analyzed against each other.